p2panda/handbook/spec/server-server/replication.md

+# Replication

-Which protocol is used for replication?
+- Which protocol is used for replication?